rweekly/rweekly.org/draft.md

 + [listenv 0.7.0](https://cran.r-project.org/package=listenv) - List environments are environments that have list-like properties.
 Now with copy-free dropping of elements and convient setup of listenv matrices and arrays.

++ [srvyr 0.3.0](https://cran.r-project.org/package=srvyr) - srvyr is a wrapper around the survey package that lets you analyze complex survey data using dplyr's grammar.
+It's been updated to use dplyr's new non-standard evaluation style and have faster and less buggy database support.

 ###  Videos and Podcasts